Dubai luxury housing firm seeks $500 million in London listing

 Some, including the International Monetary Fund, have warned about a new bubble forming in the market.

-But the Dubai government has brought in new regulations to deter speculators [ID:nL5N0IK0YZ], and DAMAC's founder believes the market is primed for sustainable growth, supported by a strong rental market.
+But the Dubai government has brought in new regulations to deter speculators, and DAMAC's founder believes the market is primed for sustainable growth, supported by a strong rental market.

 "We think Dubai is in the beginning of a growth cycle.
 Demand is now (exceeding) supply, which is why rents are going up," chairman Hussain Sajwani - who will provide all the shares to be sold to investors - said in a call with Reuters.